 Dong-a Ilbo | Yet another newspaper with English pages. |

-Brother Anthony | Brother Anthony represents something of a rarity in Korea - a western-born Korean citizen.
+Brother Anthony | Korea will welcome you for teaching.
+Becoming a Korea citizen is quite another matter, but Brother Anthony, AKA An Sonjae, did it.
 Born in the UK, he moved to Korea in 1982 and became Korean in 1994.
 He retired from Sogang University's Department of English Literature in 2008.
-Brother Anthony is a fine writer, with keen observations on Korean culture, and he's translated a fair amount of Korean literature in a highly accessible style.
+Brother Anthony is a fine writer, with keen observations on Korean culture, and he's translated a fair amount of Korean literature in a highly readable style.
 He has his own Wikipedia page too. |

 Korean Language | This is a brief description of the Korean language's origin and that of its script, Hangul.
 It also has a section on how to form Hangul characters, and another with some basic Korean vocabulary and phrases. |